 Bachelor of Medical and Bachelor of Surgery (MBChB)

-Due to the specialised nature of this programme, there is no 360 International option for this degree.
-Students wishing to travel as part of their study may do so in Year 6 as part of their independent elective, however students are not travelling abroad as part of this programme until further notice due to Covid-19.
+Due to the specialised nature of this programme, this degree does not have the opportunity to add an exhange semester.
+Students wishing to travel as part of their study may do so in Year 5 as part of their selective, or Year 6 as part of their independent elective.

 Use the contact details below to find out more about this option.